Asking for permission to use a copyrighted work involves several steps:

 Keep in mind that what you are getting from the copyright owner may not be a perpetual license, but a license to use a work in a particular situation, possibly for a limited amount of time.
 Should you wish to repeat this use, or change the conditions under which you will use the work, you may need to request permission again.

-The copyright owner is entirely within his/her rights to ask you for a fee or to say no. These fees may or may not be negotiable.
+The copyright owner is entirely within their rights to ask you for a fee or to say no. These fees may or may not be negotiable.

 Published Works [books, journal articles, published music] :

 1. For recently published works, the publisher of the book journal or musical work most often holds the copyright of a published work.
 Although in practice works of fiction usually list the author as the copyright owner, it is still wise to begin with the publisher.
 Look for the copyright owner to be named in the copyright statement on the verso of the title page.
 In the case of a journal article it is often at the bottom of the first page.
 Larger publishers have separate copyright permission officers or departments.
 Check the publisher's website by searching for "copyright permissions" or some similar terms.
 In many cases, publishers have online permission forms to fill out.
 You may find it more efficient, especially with smaller publishers or where the author is clearly the copyright owner, to place a phone call to begin the process.

 2. If the work is self-published, or from a blog, website, etc., send your request to the webmaster, blog-owner or author directly.
 While a Google search will, in many cases, yield some contact information, a powerful source for contact information is the online Copyright Catalog of the U.S. Govt.
 Copyright Office.

 3. In your search for the copyright owner, be persistent and diligent documenting the efforts you made to contact the owner.
 If you later need to proceed without the permission of the copyright owner, documentation of your good faith efforts could prove helpful.

 Video and Film